 - Testing shows food allergies, not intolerances – food testing identifies an IgE mediated sensitivity, meaning exposure might send those patients into anaphylaxis.
 It does not test for food intolerances or sensitivities.

 - Allergy testing cost – allergy testing is usually covered by insurance.
 Cost may vary depending on where the doctor is and the insurance they accept, as well as on how many allergens are being tested for.

-For previous generations of allergy sufferers, allergy testing involved a skin prick test – a grid is drawn on the child’s skin, and a series of needles apply a minute amount of allergens to specific squares.
-A skin reaction is usually seen within 15 minutes.
-It sounds pretty unpleasant, and it can be.
-But some doctors now prefer ImmunoCAP blood tests over skin prick tests, at least for babies.
+For previous generations of allergy sufferers, allergy testing involved a skin prick test.
+Contemporary doctors now prefer ImmunoCAP allergy blood tests over skin prick tests, at least for babies.
 Not necessarily because the ImmunoCAP is less invasive – blood is still being drawn.
 The reason is much more practical.

 “Babies have a smaller surface area, so you really can’t test for too many allergens,” Dr. Patel explains.
 “Some babies need a routine blood test for their one-year physical to check for anemia – it may be a good time to add the allergy test, so the baby doesn’t have to be poked an extra time.”

 An allergist may still opt for the skin prick test; neither the blood draw nor the skin prick test is as painful as being vaccinated, says Dr. Patel.
 But they are certainly uncomfortable ordeals in hospitals that can be frightening to a child.